How to start a lawn mowing business in 12 easy steps

 8. Organise your schedule and prepare your equipment at the end of each day.

 After a full day mowing, the last thing you’ll probably want to do is prepare your equipment for the next day.
-But think again, this is an important step in ensuring you’re ready to go.
+But think again, this is an important step in ensuring you’re ready to hit the ground running in the morning.
 If you're not ready to go in the morning and end up late to your first mow - it will throw off the rest of your day and irritate your customers.
 This is especially important in those first few encounters with a client - make them unhappy at the beginning and they'll be lost forever.

 9. Communicate with your clients regularly